CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Introduction

-In this context, this paper makes the following contributions. \begin{itemize} \item{Designed a compartmental network modeling the carbon emissions and the fuel consumption of a tunable number of vehicles and house heaters.} \item{Designed full-state and output feedback linear-quadratic regulators of the network to bring the carbon dioxide in a target urban area to the desired pre-industrial level.
-While carbon control has been already addressed in Zocco \emph{et al.} \cite{zocco2025circularCarbon} as a network control problem, this is the first paper where the control is centralized instead of distributed at different nodes.} \item{Investigated the nonlinear dynamics of the tropospheric temperature in the target urban area when the network is in closed-loop.} \item{Measured the circularity of the network to both assess the consumption of natural resources and to insert the net-zero problem within the broader context of a circular economy.} \end{itemize}
+In this context, this paper makes the following contributions. \begin{itemize} \item{Developes a compartmental network model for carbon emissions and fuel consumption of a tunable number of vehicles and house heaters.} \item{Designes full-state and output feedback linear-quadratic regulators (LQRs) for the network to bring the carbon dioxide level in a target urban area to the pre-industrial reference value.
+While carbon control has been already addressed in Zocco \emph{et al.} \cite{zocco2025circularCarbon} as a network control problem, this is the first paper where the control is centralized instead of distributed at different nodes.} \item{Investigates the nonlinear dynamics of the tropospheric temperature in the target urban area for the closed-loop network.} \item{Measures the circularity of the network to assess the consumption of natural resources and to insert the net-zero problem within the broader context of a circular economy.} \end{itemize}